jomjol/water-meter-image-cut/README.md

 3. Cutting the image

 ### 1. Prealignment
 Within the prealignment the input image can be rotated by an fixed angle.
 This can be used for example to correc for headlong images or 90°.
-The angle can be choosen arbitrary and is stored in the INI-file (see [Config_Description.md](Config_Description.md)).
+The angle can be choosen arbitrary and is stored in the INI-file (see [Description of Config.INI](Config_Description.md)).

 ### 2. Fine Alignment
 The target of this step is to bring the image into a well defined position with respect to references to align aline the image for final cutting with fixed ROIs.